hansenoolivia/osticket-prereqs/README.md

 - Windows 10</b> (21H2)

 <h2>List of Prerequisites</h2>
--Provided below is the link you will need in order to be able to dowload and install files- https://docs.google.com/document/d/12QH7yrsaiUfYNOgZK7KgTSZQSJ-HYTSVcGFildWMRig/edit#
+-Provided below is the link you will need in order to download each step from the Installation files- https://docs.google.com/document/d/12QH7yrsaiUfYNOgZK7KgTSZQSJ-HYTSVcGFildWMRig/edit#
 </p>
 <br />